The University of London International Programmes

 In addition to the wide range of degrees available to students attending Goldsmiths full or part-time, we also provide a selection of distance learning programmes through our association with the University of London International Programmes.

-Lead Colleges from throughout the University of London provide the academic leadership for the programmes.
+The academic direction of the programmes is the responsibility of a particular University of London college (or consortium of colleges), known as the 'Lead College'.
 Goldsmiths is the Lead College for two subject areas, Computing and English, and we offer the following progammes:

 Goldsmiths academics develop each course syllabus, write subject guides and prepare and mark examinations.
 Students may sit their examinations in London, or in examination centres across the world.